-- To acquire the knowledge of CAD software and its features. - To inculcate understanding of the theory of projection and make drawings using orthographic projections and sectional views - To familiarize the students with Indian Standards on drawing practices. - To impart knowledge of thread forms, fasteners, keys ,joints and couplings. - To make the students understand and interpret drawings of machine components so as to prepare assembly drawings either manually and using CAD packages. - To acquire the knowledge of limits fits and tolerance pertaining to machine drawings.
+- To acquire the knowledge of CAD software and its features. - To inculcate understanding of the theory of projection and make drawings using orthographic projections and sectional views - To familiarize the students with Indian Standardson drawing practices. - To impart knowledge of thread forms, fasteners, keys, joints and couplings. - To make the students understand and interpret drawings of machine components so as to prepare assembly drawings either manually and using CAD packages. - To acquire the knowledge of limits, tolerances and fitspertaining to machine drawings.